Last Nite Chords | The Strokes Guitar Lesson

 These two sections represent all the chords used in Last Nite.

-If you’re an aspiring songwriter, there are two great lessons here: Keep it simple and don’t be afraid to stick to the basics—but be sure to add a twist to keep things fresh!
+If you’re an aspiring songwriter, two great lessons emerge here: keep it simple, and don’t be afraid to stick to the basics—but always add a twist to keep things fresh!

 If you want TAB, check that part of the lesson here: Last Nite – Guitar Lesson with TAB.